WE ARE GLOBAL LEADERS IN JOBS TO BE DONE RESEARCH with decades of experience

 Jobs to be Done are the underlying tasks that consumers are trying to get done in their lives.

-Using Jobs to be Done can help understand target markets fully and better meet the needs of multiple stakeholders.
+Using Jobs to be Done can help understand target markets fully and address the realities of environments where multiple stakeholders make purchasing decisions.

 WHat makes "jobs to be done" Special?